 hge->Stream_Play(music, true); // true = loop

-The music playback functions support streaming from disk, which is essential for background music that shouldn’t consume memory.
+The music playback functions stream from disk, which matters for background music that should not sit in memory all day.

-As your project grows, managing textures, sounds, and other assets manually becomes unwieldy.
-HGE provides a resource management system that loads resources from script files:
+Once a project starts growing, hand-managing textures, sounds and other assets gets messy fast.
+HGE’s resource management system loads resources from script files.

 ; resources.res